TarekMagdySayed1/Data-Connectors-API/README.md

   a. freshdesk/Tickets: Get all the tickets that have been created or updated in the last 24 hours

-  b- freshdesk/Comments: Get all the contacts that have been created or updated in the last 24 hours
+  b- freshdesk/Comments: Get all the tickets' messages that have been created or updated in the last 24 hours

-  c- freshdesk/Groups: Get all the groups in freshdesk
+  c- freshdesk/Contacts: Get all the contacts in freshdesk that have been created or updated in the last 24 hours

   e- freshdesk/Groups: Get all the groups in freshdesk